Morpho Travel Retail

 Andrew is currently the President of the Airports Council International (ACI) Latin America / Caribbean – Regional Board that represents the interests of 69 operators present in more than 275 airports in 34 countries in the region.
 He also sits on the ACI World Governing Board.

 Mr. O´Brian is a sought-after speaker in several industry conferences.
-He holds an MBA with a specialization in Aviation from the John Molson School of Business at Concordia University in Montreal, a Diploma in International Management from Vancouver’s Capilano University and a BA in Political Science from British Columbia’s University of
+He holds an MBA with a specialization in Aviation from the John Molson School of Business at Concordia University in Montreal, a Diploma in International Management from Vancouver’s Capilano University and a BA in Political Science from British Columbia’s University of Victoria.

 Cincinnati/Northern Kentucky International Airport